precice/preeco-orga/guidelines/guidelines-adapters.md

 v0.2, published on December 4, 2024

 Are you developing a preCICE adapter or related tool?
-Follow these guidelines to make your adapter easier to publish, easier to integrate it with the rest of the preCICE ecosystem, and more useful for the community.
+Follow these guidelines to make your adapter easier to publish, easier to integrate with the rest of the preCICE ecosystem, and more useful for the community.

+We differentiate between adapters and application cases: For example, we consider the ["Nutils adapter"](https://precice.org/adapter-nutils.html) to be a collection of application cases instead of an adapter.
+An [adapter](https://precice.org/couple-your-code-overview.html) can be a stand-alone software project, but can also be a class, a patch, or something else with significant scholarly effort compared to the uncoupled solver.
+Other tools that interact with the preCICE API or configuration files can also be considered here, on a case-by-case basis.

-We distinguish between **metadata** and **best practices**.
+For the guidelines, we distinguish between **metadata** and **best practices**.
 The best practices are split between required and optional.
-Adapters fulfilling all the required best practices are listed here as adapters conforming to the preCICE standards.
+Adapters fulfilling all the required best practices are listed on the preCICE website as adapters conforming to the preCICE standards.
 Additional criteria bring further benefits and are visible individually for each adapter.
 Adapters not fulfilling all the required criteria can still be listed here as legacy adapters.

-We also differentiate here between adapters and application cases: for example, we consider the ["Nutils adapter"](https://precice.org/adapter-nutils.html) to be a collection of application cases instead of an adapter.
-An [adapter](https://precice.org/couple-your-code-overview.html) can be a stand-alone software project, but can also be a class, a patch, or something else with significant scholarly effort compared to the uncoupled solver.
-Other tools that interact with the preCICE API or configuration files can also be considered here, on a case-by-case basis.

 By submitting your adapter for review, you can expect a thorough check from the preCICE team on whether these guidelines are met.

+{% warning %}
-We cannot do a full code review or a scientific review, and listing your adapter here does not in any way replace a traditional publication, which you can link to.
+We are not doing a scientific review and we cannot do a full code review.
+We are "only" checking best practices, not the scientific correctness of an adapter.
+Listing your adapter on the preCICE website does not in any way replace a traditional publication, which you can link to.
+{% endwarning %}

 {% tip %}
 We are only in the beginning of this standardization journey.
 Do you have ideas that would make your life easier and integrating your adapter smoother?
 Comment in [this forum thread](https://precice.discourse.group/t/2125), or click "Edit" to suggest a change in this page.